jeah-z/BDE-FGCN-DFT/README.md

 SMILES,id1,id2,qm,bde,type
 CCC(C)CC(C)C,2,4,-0.030523501145157478,-0.02985865631274702,C-C

-This code adopts SMILES as input with the index of two atoms in the rdkit.
+This code adopts SMILES as input with the index of two bonded atoms in the rdkit.
 Above atomic index usually is the same as the index in the SMILES string.

 Example: